What is dietary fiber?

 How Much Fiber Should You Eat?

-Now, it’s important to note that individuals have different tolerance levels for fiber.
+Individuals have different tolerance levels for fiber.
 Fermentation can cause uncomfortable gas or bloating, while the speed with which insoluble fibers travel through the GI tract can be abrasive and irritating.
 Be aware of your own body and adjust accordingly.

 Do you make an effort to eat lots of fiber-rich foods?